RobCranfill/piradio/README.md

 Internet radio on a RPiZeroW!

-# Questions
+# Open Questions
- * Update Pi to Bookworm?
+ * (Also see 'problems' below)

 # Testbed
 * PiZero1W - PiZero W v1.1 - sufficient?
-* Raspian bullseye - upgrade?
+* Raspian 'Bullseye'
+  * Update to Bookworm?
 * Generic PCM5102 PCM module
-* Display?
+* Mini OLED display
-  * How to coexist with PCM thingy?
+  * How to coexist with I2C bus?
+  * Soldered I2C pigtail to top of OLED
-* Controller
+* APDS-9960 gesture contoller
-  * Gesture controller?! :-)

 # RPi prep